sergeyt/sandbox/README.md

     git checkout --track -b new_branch origin/new_feature_name

-to start tracking the new branch
+to start tracking the new branch.

 ## markdown cheat sheet